nyuolab/mci_depression_detection/README.md

 # mci_depression_detection
-Scripts and Notebooks for MCI and Depression Detection with BERT
+Scripts and Notebooks for MCI and Depression Detection

-- Scripts to be provided shortly...
+- Rough scripts added, will add repro scripts shortly